 Symposium on the Dynamics of Language Conventionalization

-It is the point of departure for this symposium that language presupposes human beings with communicational needs.
+It was the point of departure for this symposium that language presupposes human beings with communicational needs.
 Persons are situated in time and context, and processes of communication take place in particular spatio-temporal and social circumstances.

 Language is dynamic and intrinsically social.
 The creation of signs and the participants' prior communicative experiences, social understandings, and knowledge of language become embedded in each particular situation.
 The processes of communication are not dependent on any other set of a priori standards.
 Therefore language is a historical, social, and cognitive phenomenon.

 Participants were invited to contribute data and/or perspectives on all forms of communication: spoken as well as written (modern and old), language among children or adults, language produced by social minorities/majorities.
 Welcome were also the integration of drawings, pictures, layout, voice qualities, gestures and performances whenever such materials and actions seem to help the involved parties to organize their processes of communication.